WTA casts doubt over purported statement of Peng Shuai, calls for Chinese star’s safety

 “I’m in shock of the current situation,” Osaka wrote, “and I’m sending love and light her way.”

-Regarding the possibility that the WTA might pull out of events in China if the Peng situation were not resolved to its satisfaction — a move Simon suggested was on the table, in comments Sunday to the New York Times — former tennis star Chris Evert tweeted Monday that she thought the tour would “choose life over money.”
+Regarding the possibility that the WTA might pull out of events in China if the Peng situation were not resolved to its satisfaction — a move Simon suggested was on the table in comments Sunday to the New York Times — former tennis star Chris Evert tweeted Monday that she thought the tour would “choose life over money.”

 “Human rights, Human dignity take precedence,” Evert wrote.
 “I’m praying for Peng.”

-In her post, per reports, Peng said that she and Zhang, who according to official profiles is now 74 or 75, had a sexual relationship 10 or more years ago before he ended contact.
+In her post, per reports, Peng said she and Zhang, who according to official profiles is now 74 or 75, had a sexual relationship 10 or more years ago before he ended contact.
 Approximately three years ago, following Zhang’s retirement, he and his wife invited her to their home for a meal, Peng said, at which point he pressured her for sex.

-Peng said that she was brought to tears and a state of panic and did not want to give Zhang what he wanted.
+Peng said she was brought to tears and a state of panic and did not want to give Zhang what he wanted.
 Eventually, Peng relented, she reportedly wrote on Weibo, and she agreed to enter into an affair with him.
-She reportedly went on to state that she was angered over his insistence on keeping their relationship a secret, and that she wanted to reveal their relationship even if it wouldn’t affect him and might put her at risk.
+She reportedly went on to state that she was angered over his insistence on keeping their relationship a secret and that she wanted to reveal their relationship even if it wouldn’t affect him and might put her at risk.

 According to her WTA profile, Peng began her ascent in 2001 and reached a top year-end ranking of 17th in singles in 2011.
 At one point in 2014, she was the tour’s No. 1 doubles player, and she won doubles titles at the French Open that year and at Wimbledon in 2013.